Receptionist job description

 Explore related qualifications

-To get the skills and knowledge you need to work confidently as a receptionist and to be in the best position to gain employment, explore these courses:
+To get the skills and knowledge you need to work confidently as a receptionist and to be in the best position to gain employment, explore these reception courses:

 Certificate III in Business BSB30120